The 2017-18 application process will begin in May. We’ll post positions on jobs.gc.ca from May 4 to May 5, 2017.

 - meet the core eligibility criteria

-- have active and up-to-date files with a partner immigrant-serving organization
+- have active and up-to-date files with an ISO

-- inform the organization of their intent to apply before the registration deadline
+- inform your ISO of your intent to apply before the registration deadline

 How to apply

-- tell you to get your credentials assessed, if necessary,
+- tell you to get your credentials assessed (if needed)

-Register as far ahead of the deadline as possible (once announced) to make sure there is time for a thorough assessment.
+Register with your ISO as far ahead of the deadline (13 April 2017) as possible to make sure there is time for a full assessment.

 Even if you applied to the Program before, you must make sure that:

-- your files are active, complete, and up-to-date, and
+- your files are active, complete, and up-to-date

-- the name and contact information of the immigrant-serving organization that assessed you.
+- the name and contact information of your ISO

-- detailed answers to all questions to show your education, skills, and experience.
+- detailed answers to all questions to show your:

 After you apply

-If your application is screened in, you will be invited to an interview.
+If your application is screened in, you’ll be invited to an interview.

-Qualified candidates will be matched with jobs based on their skills and the needs of the participating organizations.
+- matched with jobs based on your skills and the organization’s needs

-There is no guarantee of placement.
-Only a limited number of jobs are available.
+We don’t guarantee placement as only a limited number of internships are available.

 Immigrant-serving organization partners